sahebbhalla/employee-tracker/README.md

-# employee-tracker
+# Tech-newz

-This application is a CLI based Employee tracking application
+This application is an ecommerce platform that provides API endpoint to add Products, Categories and Product Tags

 ## Features
 This application allows you to
-Add Employee
+Add Products
-Add Departments
+Add Categories
-Add Roles
+Add Product Tags

-You can update Roles
-This app also provides API endpoint for you to integrate data into other platforms your company might be using

 ## Core technology

-This App uses Seaquilize to make Databse connections and CRUD operations Express JS is used to make ApI endpoints available
+This App uses mysql2 to make Databse connections and CRUD operations Express JS is used to make ApI endpoints available

 ## using Application

-You can install teh application by navigating to the installed folder and running NPM I After the app is installed Run NPM start
+You can install the application by navigating to the installed folder and running NPM I After the app is installed Run NPM start